p4-k4/nyxx_pagination/README.md

 NOTE: *This project is usable but is still work in progress.*

-Currently, paginated multi select's is probably the most elegant solution we have in Discord bot Development and that's precisely what this package does.
+Currently, paginated multi select's is probably the most elegant solution we have to pagination with Discord bots and that's precisely what this package does.

 ## Features
 - Paginate any list that contains over 25 items.